 - (a) ultra low powered solid state console circuitry, - (b) a waterproof, backlit, alphanumeric console keyboard, - (c) a LCD 8 line x 40 character with graphics back lit console display, - (d) proprietary, field upgradeable programming software, - (e) pre-programmed and user programmed minimum 50 message capacity, - (f) minimum 2 messages each sequence capacity, - (g) real time clock and calendar time and date control, - (h) user-selectable (0.1 to 60 seconds) message display time, - (i) instantaneous display update time, - (j) separate backup battery non-volatile memory, - (k) user selectable, multi level password protection, and - (I) easy to use menus for operator interface.

-Appendix 1/79 - Specification for DASHCAMs i. connect to an encoder unit with a minimum of 2 video feeds which enables onward transmission of the video signal to the OC Control Room and Traffic Scotland National Control Centre (TSNCC).
+Appendix 1/79 - Specification for DASHCAMs

-Dashcams for Winter Patrol vehicles, Incident Support Units and Trunk Road Incident Support Units shall be forward facing, live 'mosaic' capable cameras to be approved by the Director.
-These shall provide full uninterrupted mobile data provision that relays live conditions and information to the Control Room of the Central Office and the Traffic Scotland National Control Centre.
+Dashcams for Winter Patrol vehicles, Incident Support Units and Trunk Road Incident Support Units shall be forward and rear facing, live network video cameras to be approved by the Director.
+These shall provide full uninterrupted mobile data provision that relays live conditions and information to the Operating Company Control Room and the Director and Performance Audit Group.
 The system shall:

-ii. high definition recording with minimum resolution of 1920 x 1080 at 30 frames per second iii. have battery, or appropriate in-vehicle charging, and memory to allow continuous recording for a duration of 24 hours iv. have geo-referencing attachment to video files to align with referencing for the Trunk Road network v. allow multiple users viewing access vi. be able to display the transmitted image on the Traffic Scotland MOSAIC System.
-The images sent to the Control Centre shall be able to be recorded at high resolution onto a plug in hard drive, to allow historical viewing of footage at full resolution when the vehicle returns to base.
+i. deliver high definition recording with minimum resolution of 1920 x 1080 at 30 frames per second ii. have battery, or appropriate in-vehicle charging, and memory to allow continuous recording for a duration of 24 hours iii. have geo-referencing attachment to video files to align with referencing for the Trunk Road network iv. allow multiple users viewing access v. be able to display the transmitted image via an online portal accessible by a PC web browser at all times to the Director and Performance Audit Group.
+The images shall be recorded at high resolution on a cloud based server, to allow historical viewing of footage at full resolution for a period of 7 years.